QTDUadmin/QTDUsite/content/home/contact.md

 # Sponsors

-QTDU2024 is kindly sponsored by the [School of Mathematics and Physics](https://smp.uq.edu.au) at the University of Queensland. <!-- and the Australian Research Council [Centre of Excellence for Engineered Quantum Systems (EQUS)](https://equs.org/). -->
+QTDU2024 is kindly sponsored by the [School of Mathematics and Physics](https://smp.uq.edu.au) at the University of Queensland and the Australian Research Council [Centre of Excellence for Engineered Quantum Systems (EQUS)](https://equs.org/).